 Many fraternity traditions hang around like vestigial organs, shells of what they once were.
-While family trees and paddles have whittled down into meaningless trinkets of the fraternity experience, composites remain as important as ever.
+While family trees and paddles have whittled down into meaningless trinkets you need to hide from a visiting consultant, composites remain as desirable and prominent as ever.

-I was surprised as a member of my fraternity’s office staff to learn that chapters without chapter houses still ordered physical composites.
+I was surprised as a member of my fraternity's office staff to learn that chapters without chapter houses still ordered physical composites.
 Some would store them at a member's house (student or alumnus).
 Others kept them in an office on campus or rented a storage room.
 That's kind of crazy because composite images cost a lot of money - like sometimes thousands of dollars.

 Think about that. . .
 Ordering a framed composite is such an expected part of the fraternity experience that chapters without places to hang composites still order them and dream of the day when they can have a place to hang those (and future) composites.

 No one really talks about the business of fraternity composites.
 It is not a personality-driven market like the speaker circuit.
 You pay for a product; you get the product; you sign a contract for more products.
-But those products can be pricey.
+But those products are pricey.
 The idea of a chapter without a place to hang a framed composite signing a four-figure contract sounds absurd because it is absurd.

 Thanks to advances in technology and tech literacy, those chapters which are wary of the price tag or hassle of composites have alternatives.
 This article includes tips to create your own composite, ideas to consider when planning your composite, and an unpaid plug exploring startup Lumatic and its contactless headshot camera.

 First, I want to share this Reddit post from /u/nerdpox.

 Click the link above to read his full instructions and answers to questions and comments.
 He suggests a composite can be completed for as little as $250 and my own chapter recently put together their own composite at about that cost.
 I'll share some points from his Reddit post below: